anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 {% endhighlight %}

 ### Promise.all
-With Promise.all(TODO::MDN link), we get notified once all the specified async functions return have returned respective results.
+With [Promise.all()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), we get notified once all the specified async functions return have returned respective results.

 Promise.all takes an array of promises as argument and returns a single promise that is fulfilled with an array of the results of each specified promise, i.e: